-While the Baseball Hall of Fame has given Cooperstown a sporty reputation, there is far more to discover in this town beyond the outfield.
+While the National Baseball Hall of Fame has given Cooperstown a sporty reputation, there is far more to discover in this town beyond the outfield.
 Imagine award-winning craft beer, art galleries, and music, all wrapped into a charming lakeside village.
 From Ommegang to Glimmerglass, here is your perfect weekend getaway in Cooperstown.

 5 pm: Dinner with a view

 Check into the Otesaga Resort Hotel, a grand Federal-style retreat on the shores of Otsego Lake, where you’ll enjoy a seasonally fresh menu at The Hawkeye Bar & Grill.
 Top off your meal with a drink on the back deck overlooking Otsego Lake.
-This shining waterfront inspired the setting for Glimmerglass in The Leatherstocking Tales, James Fenimore Cooper’s famed novel series.
+This shining waterfront inspired the setting for Glimmerglass in The Leatherstocking Tales, James Fenimore Cooper’s series of five novels set in central New York, with The Pioneer particularly set in Cooperstown.

 7:30 pm: Summer at the opera

-Catch a show at the Glimmerglass Festival, an internationally renowned summer opera series on the shores of Otsego Lake.
+Catch a show at the Glimmerglass Festival, a series of internationally renowned theater productions on the shores of Otsego Lake.
+In the summer, the Alice Busch Opera Theater hosts three operas and one American musical theater piece.
 Don’t miss your chance to see some of the best opera and musical theater in New York!

 9 am: A charming, classic breakfast

 10 am: Fenimore Art Museum

 Whether or not you’re a “museum person” the exhibits in this town are sure to impress.
 Walk across the street to the Fenimore Art Museum, a historic estate-turned-museum which houses renowned collections of folk art and American landscape paintings including works from the Hudson River School.
 Their permanent North American Indian collection features some of the most impressive artifacts and original artwork.

 12 pm: The Farmers' Museum

 Like we said, this town is about more than sports, see for yourself by visiting The Farmers’ Museum.
-One of the oldest living history museums, this former working farm features exhibits, craft demonstrations, and hands-on activities that bring rural heritage and agriculture to life.
-Explore the 19th-century historic village, catch a horse-and-buggy ride, witness craft demonstrations, and of course, visit with the adorable farm animals.
+One of the oldest living history museums in the US, this former working farm features exhibits, craft demonstrations, and hands-on activities that bring rural heritage and agriculture to life.
+Explore the 19th-century historic village, go on a horse-drawn wagon ride, witness craft demonstrations, and visit with the adorable farm animals.

 2 pm: Bring the whole gang to Ommegang